 Sixth Form Virtual Information Evening

-Our Heads of Departments are providing subject talks via Zoom on the 22nd October for our Sixth Form Virtual Information Evening.
-The talks will be repeated throughout the evening, so you can attend a number of talks depending on your interests.
+Our Heads of Departments provided subject talks via Zoom on the 22nd October for our Sixth Form Virtual Information Evening.
+The talks were repeated throughout the evening, so we hope you were able to attend a number of talks depending on your interests.

-During the evening there will also be a series of information videos available to view at any time.
-These are delivered by Mr Parker, Head, Dr Waymark, Deputy Head and Mr Culver, Director of Sixth Form, plus many more.
+During the evening we also released a series of information videos available to view at any time.
+These were delivered by Mr Parker, Head, and Mr Culver, Director of Sixth Form, plus many more.
 They are still available to view here.

 For those currently at King Edward’s, Studentships are available.
 For more information and to learn more about the procedure to apply for financial support for pupils entering the Sixth Form in September 2021 please contact Mrs Sheppard at email@example.com